FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Experiments

 \subsection{Comparison with Baselines}

-We evaluate FedCCRL and other baselines under scenarios with different numbers of clients.
-Table \ref{tab: main result} specifically shows the performance of each algorithm when the total number of clients is set to 6.
+We evaluate FedCCRL and other baselines under scenarios with different numbers of clients. \Cref{tab: main result} specifically shows the performance of each algorithm when the total number of clients is set to 6.
 In this table, we use the first letter of each domain to represent the domain, and each letter column corresponds to the performance when that domain is used as the target domain.
 The "Avg." column provides the average results across the four leave-one-domain-out experiments.
-Additionally, Figure \ref{fig:client_num} presents the performance of each algorithm under varying client numbers, where the results are averaged across the four leave-one-domain-out experiments.
+Additionally, \cref{fig:client_num} presents the performance of each algorithm under varying client numbers, where the results are averaged across the four leave-one-domain-out experiments.
 In these experiments, the upload ratio for FedCCRL is set to 0.1.

-From Table \ref{tab: main result}, we have the following observations: \begin{itemize} \item FedCCRL outperforms all baseline methods on all datasets.
+From \cref{tab: main result}, we have the following observations: \begin{itemize} \item FedCCRL outperforms all baseline methods on all datasets.
 Specifically, FedCCRL achieves the best average accuracy on all datasets.
 In addition, FedCCRL attains top scores on each test domain of both PACS and miniDomainNet datasets. \item Most baselines specifically designed for FDG fail to achieve consistent performance across different datasets.
 In some cases, their performance is even inferior to traditional federated learning algorithms such as FedAvg and FedProx. \end{itemize}

-Additionally, as shown in Figure \ref{fig:client_num}, although the performance of all baselines significantly declines as the number of participating clients increases, FedCCRL consistently outperforms the baselines across both small- and large-scale client scenarios.
+Additionally, as shown in \cref{fig:client_num}, although the performance of all baselines significantly declines as the number of participating clients increases, FedCCRL consistently outperforms the baselines across both small- and large-scale client scenarios, which illustrate that FedCCRL is robust to the size of the FL system.